syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## ItemLongPressed
-The ['ItemLongPressedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ItemLongPressedEventArgs.html) will triggers when long pressed the node or connector items.
+The ['ItemLongPressedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ItemLongPressedEventArgs.html) will be triggered when long pressing the node or connector items.
 The following code example explains how to create a ItemLongPressedEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.ItemLongPressed += Diagram_ItemLongPressed;